alajmo/pure-html/README.md

 # Pure Html

-Sometimes you just want to create a standard `index.html` with no dependencies, this little plugin helps you do just that, with hot-reloading of html and css!
+Sometimes you just want to create a standard `index.html` with no dependencies, this little plugin helps you do just that with hot-reloading of html and css!

 ## Features